eugepineiro/nlp-txt-generator/README.md

 # BARD - NLP Story Generator

 BARD is a Story Generator using Transformers (Work in Progress).
-It obtains books from Gutenberg API, like popular books or specific corpus.
+It obtains certain books from Gutenberg API, such as popular books or specific corpus.
 (Ex.
 Vampire books)

 ## How to use

 ### Requirements
 - Python 3.8

-### Instalación
+### Installation
 1. Clone repository with SSH:
 ```bash
 $> git clone git@github.com:eugepineiro/nlp-txt-generator.git